MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-newrole.md

 ## Step 2.
 Connect to Materialize

-In this example, you need to connect to your Materialize instance with `psql` to add roles to this table.
+To manage roles, you need to connect to your Materialize instance with `psql` or other external tools.

 1. In the [Materialize UI](https://console.materialize.com/), go to the **Connect** screen.